tidev/titanium-docs/docs/api/titanium/ui/ios/previewactiongroup.md

 ## Overview

-The PreviewActionGroup is created by the [createPreviewActionGroup](Titanium.UI.iOS.createPreviewActionGroup) method.
+The PreviewActionGroup is created by the <Titanium.UI.iOS.createPreviewActionGroup> method.
 You need to set the `title` property when creating a PreviewActionGroup object.

-Use this class to configure a group of preview actions used in the [Titanium.UI.iOS.PreviewContext](Titanium.UI.iOS.PreviewContext).
+Use this class to configure a group of preview actions used in the <Titanium.UI.iOS.PreviewContext>.
-The actions are of the type [Titanium.UI.iOS.PreviewAction](Titanium.UI.iOS.PreviewAction).
+The actions are of the type <Titanium.UI.iOS.PreviewAction>.

-For an example, see [Titanium.UI.iOS.PreviewContext](Titanium.UI.iOS.PreviewContext).
+For an example, see <Titanium.UI.iOS.PreviewContext>.

 See also: